AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 7. Click **Migrate**.

     Migrating CoPilot data may take a few hours for small environments and a few days for large environments.
 Environments with 500 GB of data may take 3 to 4 days to complete data migration.
 If you use your *old copilot* during the migration process, changes you make during migration will NOT be reflected in the *new copilot*.
-The netflow and syslog data sent by your Aviatrix gateways is now being sent to your *new copilot*.
+Upon starting the data migration, the netflow and syslog data sent by your Aviatrix gateways is automatically switched to be sent to your *new copilot*.

 8.  **If data migration succeeds (Migration Complete):**